• Skip to primary navigation

 Goats have been known to like pushing large balls around.
 They will kick, headbutt, push and just generally knock the ball around.

-This is probably best used under supervision so your goat doesn’t get injured, or pop the ball and decide to try and eat it.
-Because although goats can eat a of things, goats cannot eat plastic.
+This is probably best used under supervision so your goat doesn't get injured, or pop the ball and decide to try and eat it.
+Because although there are a lot of things goats can eat, goats cannot eat plastic.

 Trampoline